Reeceeboii/WikiIRC-Bot/README.md

 2. Rename `.env.example` to `.env` and change the values inside it to your Wikipedia credentials.
 3. In the project directory, execute `mvn package`.
 The `.jar` file will be built in the `./target` directory.
 4. Execute the `.jar` file using aforementioned arguments: `java -jar WikiIRC-Bot-1.0-SNAPSHOT-jar-with-dependencies 127.0.0.1 6667 help`

+**Please note that in order to make sure the bot picks up the `.env` file correctly, make sure that the shell's working directory when executing the `.jar` file is root of the project (i.e. the same level as `.env`.**

 If you want to run without building manually, opening as a Maven project within any modern Java IDE and running `dev.reecemercer.Bot` with the same argument set will also do the trick.